GeoffCox/geoffcox.github.io/drafts/Productivity.md

 Software is complex; great code requires thoughtful and patient determination; successful collaboration is strenuous; and humans have to stop to refuel and recharge.

 ## 3 things per day
-Like almost all developers, I have an infinite list of things to get done.
-I can't get them all done in a day, so I have to choose.
-If a deliberate choice isn't made, then the choice will be made by the crisis of the day.

-Every morning, I choose three tasks for the day.
-I make the conscious decision to ignore the remaining ocean of work.
-Any day when I complete my three tasks, I mentally congratulate myself.
-I would never pick up a fourth task unless all three were done early in the day (this has never happened anyway).
-If I don't get them done, I forgive myself and commit to do a little better tomorrow.

-It is disturbingly easy to choose three tasks that are interesting, fun, and achievable in a day.
-This would starve out the important work that challenges me to grow.
-I don't choose the most horrible tasks every day either.

-I choose the most important, difficult, and urgent task first.
-I often try to find the one that I most want to procrastinate doing; the one that puts a few butterflies in my stomach.
-Maybe it is blocked and requires a difficult conversation.
-Maybe there is existing spaghetti code.
-Maybe there is a deadline and I'm not sure that I can get it done in time.
-Maybe it is just really tedious and boring.
-It does need to be done though, and making progress on it always makes me feel better.

-My second task must also be important, but does not have to be as urgent nor difficult.
+Each morning, choose three tasks.
+You can do this as you get ready in the morning, over your first coffee, or as you commute to work.
+You can write them down or repeat them to yourself throughout the day like Arya Stark's hit list.

+Ignore the remaining ocean of work.
+You should feel great if you complete all three.
+If you don't, forgive yourself, consider why things went sideways, and try again tomorrow.

+For the first task, choose the most important task.
+Prefer the more difficult or urgent task: the one that puts some butterflies in your stomach.
+Maybe there is a tough deadline, you need help to get unblocked, or there is existing spaghetti code to unravel.
+Imagine how great you will feel once it is done.
+Avoid 'low hanging fruit'.
+That is a path to appearing productive but not getting meaningful results.

+For task number two, choose another that is important.
+This one shouldn't be difficult nor urgent.
 It should be straightforward and likely achievable in a day.
-This is my fallback task if I get blocked on my primary task.
-This task increases my chances of getting at least one thing done if my day goes sideways.
+This is your fallback task if you get stuck on the first one.
+It increases your chances of getting at least one thing done each day.

-My third task is my dessert task.
-I choose one where I'm likely to learn something new, have a great time working on it, get to work with someone I like, or that builds on previous work.
+For the last task, choose a dessert task.
+Something that you are excited to work on.
+This task should be one where you learn something interesting, have a great time working on it, get to work with someone you like, or that builds on previous work.
+It is your reward for getting the tough tasks done and should charge you up for tomorrow.

-I often figure out my 3 things as I get ready in the morning or right after my first cup of coffee.
-I either write them down or repeat them to myself through the day like Arya Stark's hit list.
-It charges me up for the day and helps me feel in control of my destiny.
-For me, it is the most important key to productivity.
+Deciding your priorities will help you feel control of your destiny and help avoid interruption and distraction.

 ## Plan each week in solitude

-Piggybank
-Pool tasks
-Don't step on the treadmill
-Say yes and say no
+Take 30 minutes on Monday, alone, to frame your week.
+Think of your available time like money you're going to spend.
+Where should you spend your money to get the most value?
+Decide for yourself and you will naturally get more done.

+Pick a theme for the week.
+For example, make progress on a feature, fix a slew of bugs, delete technical debt, or help customers.
+If your team process has a theme for the current sprint, consider if your theme aligns.

+Next, review your calendar.
+Figure out which meetings you will or won't attend.
+If people tend to fill up any of your available time, schedule appointments with yourself to get work done.
+Look for blocks of sufficient duration that you can get into the flow.

+When you find that you have a fragmented schedule or too many back-to-back meetings, don't try to work during those meetings.
+Instead, be present and participate at the those meetings; your coworkers will appreciate it.
+Constantly context switching between code and meetings ruins productivity.

+Skim over your pool of tasks to identify candidates for your 3 things per day.
+If you are overwhelmed by too many top priority must-do tasks, list what you can say yes to and what you are going to say no (or not yet) to.

+Avoid stepping on the treadmill of infinite work.
+At the end of the week, you should feel done.
+Hopefully, you feel this way at the end of each day.
+When work doesn't bleed over into your personal time, you get to recharge and processes events.
+Weekly and daily boundaries are critical to avoiding burnout.

 ## Record your weekly accomplishments

 EOW sent to yourself - Completed, Next,

 ## Train for flow

 Pomodoro
 Have a ritual
 Recognize distraction and move on

 ## Communicate with accountability

 What did I get done yesterday
 What will I get done today
 Am I blocked
 What could I have done better

 ## Focus on outcomes

 Use data

 ## Listen to your inner kid

 Nap when tired
 Amble when blocked
 Exercise when stressed
 Diverify your inputs